 The first resident to spot the convoy was Mr Arthur Braidwood Gibbon at No 5 Periwinkle Lane.
 He was purchased the stand in 1918.
-The bungalow shown in the picture was built with wood fetched by ox wagon from the wreck of the tug “James Searle” which ran ashore at Chelsea Point in 1901.
+The bungalow shown in the picture was built with wood fetched by ox wagon from the wreck of the tug “James Searle” which ran ashore at Chelsea Point in the Noordhoek area in 1901.

 Outside number 76 Marine Drive was Phillipa & Alwyn Dufour Clarke.
 They had purchased the plot from Mr WKC Hustler in 1920.
 Between them they had built a house on the plot.
 The timber used in its construction was ironically motor car packing cases which they had covered with bituminous sheeting as was the roof.
 Another unusual feature of its construction was that the cottage was built on a foundation of large round stones.

 Next door at number 74, was Mrs CA Bedford’s hotel eponymously named Bedford’s Private Hotel.